-Stage Process • Select appropriate catheter and catheter size [286]. • Use sterile equipment (including a sterile drape) and aseptic technique when inserting urinary catheters and connecting to the sterile system. · Clean the urethral meatus before before insertion of the catheter.
+Stage Process Select appropriate catheter and catheter size [286].
+Use sterile equipment (including a sterile drape) and aseptic technique when inserting urinary catheters and connecting to the sterile system.
+Clean the urethral meatus before before insertion of the catheter.
 Consider the emerging evidence available for suitable cleaning solutions [289] [282] [290].
 Use an appropriate sterile, single-use lubricant when inserting the catheter.
 Male patients may require the application of anaesthetic gel prior to the insertion of the catheter [285].
 After insertion, properly secure the catheter to the drainage device and secure the catheter and the drainage device to the patient [284].
-Document insertion of the device in the patient medical record (detailing device, date, time, product and clinical indication). • The need for catheterisation should be assessed at least once daily.
-Maintenance Use an aseptic closed system and avoid breaches to this system (e.g. unnecessary emptying of the urinary drainage bag). • Before manipulation, perform hand hygiene and put on non-sterile gloves. • Position drainage bag to prevent back-flow of urine or contact of bag with the floor.
-Regularly check for kinks in tubing and ensure that there is continuous drainage. • Ensure there is a secure connection between the catheter and the drainage device.
+Document insertion of the device in the patient medical record (detailing device, date, time, product and clinical indication).
+Maintenance The need for catheterisation should be assessed at least once daily.
+Use an aseptic closed system and avoid breaches to this system (e.g. unnecessary emptying of the urinary drainage bag).
+Before manipulation, perform hand hygiene and put on non-sterile gloves.
+Position drainage bag to prevent back-flow of urine or contact of bag with the floor.
+Regularly check for kinks in tubing and ensure that there is continuous drainage.
+Ensure there is a secure connection between the catheter and the drainage device.
 Do not add antiseptic or antimicrobial solutions into drainage bags, as studies have shown no reduction in the incidence of bacteriauria when adding hydrogen peroxide or chlorhexidine into drainage bags.
-Empty the drainage bag frequently enough to maintain urine flow and prevent reflux. • Use a separate urine collection container for each patient, avoiding contact between the drainage bag and container.
-Following use, the container should be discarded if single use, or cleaned and sterilised if reusable. • Change drainage bags only when necessary (i.e. according to either manufacturers' recommendations or the patient's clinical needs).
+Empty the drainage bag frequently enough to maintain urine flow and prevent reflux.
+Use a separate urine collection container for each patient, avoiding contact between the drainage bags only when necessary (i.e. according to either manufacturers' recommendations or the patient's clinical needs).
 Clamping is unnecessary.
 Daily meatal and periurethral hygiene can be maintained through routine bathing or showering.
-No reduction in bacteriauria has been demonstrated when aseptic/ antimicrobial agents are used for meatal care compared with routine bathing or showering [282]. • Document all procedures involving the catheter or drainage system.
+No reduction in bacteriauria has been demonstrated when aseptic/ antimicrobial agents are used for meatal care compared with routine bathing or showering [282].
+Document all procedures involving the catheter or drainage system.
 Evidence indicates that bladder irrigation, instillation and washout may have local toxic effects and contribute to the development of resistant microorganisms.
 However, continuous or intermittent bladder irrigation may be indicated during urological surgery or to manage catheter obstruction.
-Removal • Remove as soon as the need for catheterisation is no longer required. • Systems should be used to prompt early removal of the urinary catheter, as evidence suggests that reminders and stop orders can reduce CAUTI [281].
+Removal Remove as soon as the need for catheterisation is no longer required.
+Systems should be used to prompt early removal of the urinary catheter, as evidence suggests that reminders and stop orders can reduce CAUTI [281].
 Document all information regarding the catheter removal.